Quantcast

 Know Your Enemy

 Frost also advises us to know what we are walling in and walling out, so before you begin, know your enemy.
-No need erecting a 7 to 8 foot tall deer fence if it is a rabbit that is nibbling your nasturtiums or a woodchuck chomping the Swiss chard.
+There is no need to erect a 7 to 8-foot tall deer fence if it is a rabbit that is nibbling your nasturtiums or a woodchuck chomping the Swiss chard.

 Deer prints are easy to see in the snow.